Parkinson's Awareness Kids-Only T-Shirt Design Contest

 - Remember the design must be your own original unpublished work and must not contain any third-party logos, trademarks or copyright material.

 All entries will be voted upon by a committee of judges comprised of members of our Creativity and Parkinson’s Project as well as past T-Shirt Design Contest winners.
-After this committee selects our five finalists, the general public will vote for the winning design on PDF’s website.
-The winning design will be announced in February 2015 and be featured on a t-shirt offered exclusively on PDF’s online store and to participants of the Parkinson’s Unity Walk in New York City in April 2015.
+After this committee selects our five finalists, the general public votes for the winning design on PDF’s website.